-The Chairperson is to be addressed in such terms as denotes the statutory office of that person, the choice of mode of address being as determined by that person.
+The person in the chair is to be addressed in such terms as denotes the statutory office of that person, the choice of mode of address being as determined by that person.

 3.2.2 Chairperson to decide

 The Chairperson is to decide all questions where these Standing Orders make no provision or insufficient provision, and all points of order.